Community Mentorship Program

 - will not be allowed to choose a Mentee with a timezone difference of more than 5 hours.
 Anything larger has proven to be too much of a gap between average online times to get anything done productively.
 Mentors who already stayed for a cycle are still strongly advised to avoid a timezone difference like this.

 - may only take on applicants that are really new to mapping.
 If you are new to teaching others your best bet is to teach someone where you are not prone to running out of material to teach within a few weeks.
-The progression of an applicant is judged by helpers upon evaluating applications.
+The progression of an applicant is judged by organizers upon evaluating applications.

 - Guidelines -